-Ultrasound technicians, also called diagnostic medical sonographers or sonographers, operate equipment that utilizes sound waves to create images of the body's internal structures.
+Ultrasound technicians, also called diagnostic medical sonographers or just sonographers, operate equipment that utilizes sound waves to create images of the body's internal structures.
 Ultrasound is commonly used in obstetrics, but it can also diagnose other medical conditions.
 Most ultrasound technicians train through associate's degree programs, although bachelor's degree and certificate programs are also available.
-Employers often prefer to hire ultrasound technicians who hold professional certification, available in various specialty areas.
+Employers often prefer to hire ultrasound technicians who hold professional certification, which is available in various specialty areas.

 Ultrasound technicians are trained to operate ultrasound equipment and to look for abnormal problem areas in an image.
 They must ensure that the image is clear enough for the doctor and other medical staff to make an accurate diagnosis.
 Also, the ultrasound technician may be required to obtain measurements, perform calculations and evaluate the results.

 Training to become an ultrasound technician can be done through a formal education program or through military training.
 The most common training is an associate's degree program, although there are bachelor's degree and 1-year certificate programs available.
 These programs can be found at community colleges, technical/vocation schools, and some universities.
 Coursework typically includes human anatomy, ultrasound equipment, pathophysiology, and obstetrics.
 In addition, students must complete clinical education, which is a requirement of the American Registry for Diagnostic Medical Sonography (ARDMS) for anyone wishing to take the registration examination for certification.